 - Some vintners limit their output on purpose to ensure high quality.
 Vintage wines from their vineyard are typically more costly than mass-produced wines.

 - Late frost or natural disasters can destroy a significant part of the grapes before the harvest.
 If the conditions up to the disaster were favorable, vintners might nevertheless process the remaining grapes into excellent wines.
 And due to the small amount, they can be very expensive.

-- Another factor is the vine stocks’ age.
-The older they are, the more flavorful are the grapes (and logically the wines) they produce.
+- Another factor is the vine stocks‘ age.
+The older they are, the more flavorful the grapes they produce (and, logically, the wines, too).
 If vintners decide to replace their old vines with young plants, the wine quality can decrease, even when the terroir and the weather stay the same.
 For the last vintage wines from the old vines, collectors might be willing to pay very high prices.

 - Of course, vintage wines get more expensive with the bottle age.
 So an excellent vintage wine from 1980 has a higher price tag than one from 2000.

-As we have discussed, wine vintages can differ from each other significantly based on regional conditions.
+As we have discussed, wine vintages can differ significantly based on regional conditions.
 Thus, knowing which vintages are good and which are not is key to finding excellent wines.

 To find the best wine vintage from your favorite region, you should use a wine vintage tracker.

 As we have discussed, wine vintages can differ from each other so significantly based on regional conditions.
-Thus, knowing which vintages are good and which are not is key to finding excellent wines.
+Thus, knowing which vintages are good and which are not is critical to finding excellent wines.